Leaked letters reveal senior docs warning Middlemore unsafe to teach juniors

-Senior doctors warn the situation at Middlemore Hospital is so dire they should stop teaching medical students as it's an unsafe environment, leaked letters reveal.
+Senior doctors warn the situation at Middlemore Hospital is so dire they should stop teaching medical students and junior doctors as it's an unsafe environment, leaked letters reveal.

 On Monday, a damning independent inquiry into the death of a "healthy" 50-year-old woman in June described the South Auckland Hospital as dysfunctional, overcrowded and unsafe.